Saturday 10 August 1940

 |The Killoran heading for the bottom.|

-German raider Widder is operating south of the Azores when it stops classic Finnish sailing barque Killoran, disembarks the crew, and sinks it with explosives.
+German raider Widder is operating south of the Azores when it stops classic Finnish sailing bark Killoran, disembarks the crew, and sinks it with explosives.
 The 18 men in the crew either are interned or are returned to their home countries depending upon their nationalities.
 The crew of the Widder is torn about sinking the ship, which really is a strikingly beautiful old clipper ship.
+However, an officer's duty is a duty.

 German raider Orion is operating off Brisbane, Australia and also spots a ship.
 However, her prey, the troopship Triona, is too fast for her to catch.

-British freighter City of Dundee is travelling with Convoy FS 247 when she runs aground off Southend and is lost.
+British freighter City of Dundee is traveling with Convoy FS 247 when she runs aground off Southend and is lost.

 Danish/British 1196 freighter Kirsten hits a mine and sinks off of Denmark.